shivah12/Imagino/README.md

 # Imagino

 This is a full-stack MERN application that uses OpenAI's DALL·E API to generate AI-powered images based on user prompts.
 The project allows users to create and share unique AI-generated images.
-Currently the website is down, due to the max free credit limit
+Currently the website is down, due to the max free credit limit being exhausted, kindly cooperate as I am working on any alternative.

 ## Features